 (iii).
 The bank guarantee agreement is independent and separate from the agreement between the beneficiary and the applicant (iv).
 A Bank guarantee is an irrevocable undertaking given by a bank to pay an amount in favor of its beneficiary as and when the demand is made by the beneficiary without reference to any dispute between the applicant and the beneficiary to the underlying contract.

 (v).
-Whenever the beneficiary would make a demand to encash the bank guarantee, the bank is mandatorily duty bound to instantaneously pay the money.
+Whenever the beneficiary makes a demand to encash the bank guarantee, the bank is mandatorily duty-bound to instantaneously pay the money.

 (vi).
-The undertaking of a guarantor to pay under the guarantee is not subject to claims or defenses arising from any relationship or contract between the third party and the beneficiary.
+The undertaking of a guarantor to pay under the guarantee is not subject to claims or defences arising from any relationship or contract between the third party and the beneficiary.

 (viii).
-Encashment of bank guarantee cannot be restrained on the ground of financial loss or business reputation because financial claims can always be resolved in arbitration.
+Encashment of bank guarantee cannot be restrained on the grounds of financial loss or business reputation because financial claims can always be resolved in arbitration.

 Exceptions to the Law of Bank Guarantee

 (i). a wrong person invokes the encashment of the bank guarantee or, (ii).
-Bank finds any other discrepancy in the bank guarantee.
+The bank finds any other discrepancy in the bank guarantee.

 Judicially Sanctioned Exception to Stop Bank Guarantee